-Do not use RG59+2 for power if run is longer than 130 metres.
+Do not use RG59+2 for power if run is longer than 25 metres.
 Either power locally at shorter distance or use heavier duty cable.

-Voltage tests were undertaken with these cameras using RG59+2, IRs full on and the PTZ camera running a pan and on Combo cable.
-If the voltage of the PTZ drops below 21.6v A.C it may fail to initialise or produce intermittent video and or movement issues.
+The following tests were undertaken with these cameras using RG59+2, IRs full on and the PTZ camera running a pan.